 If not for the disappointing issue surrounding the boot from USB, I would recommend this case to anyone looking to make a streaming server or a small Raspberry Pi 4 NAS.
 I’m glad to see that the company takes ownership of the issue.
 I will keep you posted.

-Anyone looking to turn their regular Raspberry Pi 4 into very presentable desktop machine DeskPi Pro is the way to go!
+Anyone looking to turn their regular Raspberry Pi 4 into a very presentable desktop machine DeskPi Pro is the way to go!
 Got questions?
 Leave me a comment in this Reddit thread.